xkeshav/gh-repo-care/README.md

 ## What this package does ?

-This is a npm based CLI tool check your GitHub repo and generate community health files in `.github` folder (if not exist) or user defined folder.
+This is a npm based CLI tool which check your GitHub repo and generate community health files which should be placed in your `.github` folder.

 This tool generate total 15 files with your personalized information